-- The regulated markets (RM);
+- regulated markets (RM); ٠

-- The multilateral Trading Facilities (MTF);
+- Multilateral Trading Facilities (MTF);

-- The organised Trading Facilities (OTF);
+- Organised Trading Facilities (OTF);

-- The systematic Internalisers (SI).
+- Systematic Internalisers (SI).

 In certain circumstances (e.g. for specific financial situations/ instruments), CAW may decide to execute all or part of an order over the counter, i.e. outside a trading platform, with the aim of obtaining better execution for the Client in terms of price, speed and/or likelihood of execution.